schemathesis/schemathesis/docs/customization.rst

     ) -> None:
         handlers[:] = [SimpleHandler()]

-With this simple handler only ``Done!`` will be displayed at the end of the test run.
+With this simple handler, only ``Done!`` will be displayed at the end of the test run.
 For example, you can use this hook to:

 - Send events over the network
 - Store logs in a custom format